About This Course

 Module listings are for guide purposes only and are subject to change.
 Find out what our students are currently studying on the Applied Linguistics for TEFL Modules page.

 Course content is for guidance purposes only and may be subject to change.

-Applicants who do not speak English as their native language must pass the IELTS English test with a score of 6.5 in all four components.
+Applicants who do not speak English as their native language must pass the IELTS English test with a score of 6.5 (with no element below 6.0).

 Students who have an overall score of 5.5 on the IELTS can take a summer presessional course in the University’s English Language Centre for Overseas Students (ELCOS) prior to beginning their MA.

 Bangor University’s MA in Applied Linguistics for TEFL will give you a detailed understanding of how to teach English as a foreign language for various professional purposes across the globe.
 In addition to gaining class-room experience you will also have the opportunity to develop strong research and analytical skills as well as the ability adopt/use different strategies for communication and presentation in English in a range of multilingual and international contexts.

 Although this is not a formal teaching qualiﬁcation, it gives students who wish to go on to teach English to non-native speakers the theoretical and linguistics background they need as well as offering practical, classroom experience.
 Opportunities exist to teach in countries all over the world, e.g., in universities, colleges or private language schools.
 After successful completion of the MA in Applied Linguistics for TEFL, you may decide to pursue an academic career and apply for a PhD.